 So there, you can stop telling yourself you don’t have enough time!
 And instead, decide what time you need to work – and do it faithfully.

-I personally work every day at least 2-3 hours before my children get up for school, and when my 23-month-old son takes his afternoon nap for 2 hours.
-I sometimes will try to catch up on work stuff in the evening, but I'm honestly too tired, so I stick with the early hours instead.
+I personally work every day for at least 2-3 hours before my children get up for school, and when my 23-month-old son takes his afternoon nap for 2 hours.
+I sometimes will try to catch up on work stuff in the evening, but I’m honestly too tired, so I stick with the early hours instead.

 Now, once my son is old enough and all 3 of my kids are in school for 8 hours a day; I won’t need to work at these crazy, early hours.
 But for right now, I sacrifice so I can be fully available to my family.
-It was hard in the beginning, but only took a few weeks to get used to.
+It was hard in the beginning but only took a few weeks to get used to.

 Overall, becoming your own boss is harder than you can imagine.
 But if you’re pursuing a calling and not just a paycheck, you’re off to a great start.

 Now that you’ve laid the foundation, the first thing you want to do is to get your blog up and running.
 So you need a website which will serve as your home-base.
-And that’s extremely important to know because though social media is an excellent and widely-used tool for getting your message out – it’s not your platform.
+And that’s extremely important to know because through social media is an excellent and widely-used tool for getting your message out – it’s not your platform.

 Social media sites are really in charge of EVERYTHING that goes on their platforms, not you.
 They can change the rules anytime they see fit, and those changes may or may not be beneficial to you.

-You want to use those very effective platforms to do ONE thing – drive all your fans and followers straight to your home-base (your web-site).
+You want to use those very effective platforms to do ONE thing – drive all your fans and followers straight to your home-base (your website).
 If you don’t have one, that’s a big, rookie mistake.
 Don’t be a rookie.
 And think like a professional.

 You’ll need to make 3 choices when setting up your website.
-And just be aware these are exactly the same regardless of whether your business is a blog, a service based business, or selling physical or digital products.
+And just be aware these are exactly the same regardless of whether your business is a blog, a service-based business, or selling physical or digital products.
 No matter what you’re offering – you need a place to call home.
 So, let’s get started.